Using the Mako Server

 Programmatically changing mako.conf

-As an option to the end user, you may hide the creation and modifications of mako.conf; however, any changes require the Mako Server being restarted to take effect.
-As mentioned above, mako.conf uses Lua syntax and is loaded as a Lua table by using module loadconf.
+You may hide the creation and modification of mako.conf from the end user; however, any changes require the Mako Server to be restarted before they take effect.
+As mentioned earlier, mako.conf uses Lua syntax and is loaded as a Lua table by module loadconf.

 Converting the loaded Lua table back to a configuration file can be done by using a library such as inspect.lua.